RocketChat/Rocket.Chat.RaspberryPi/README.md

 ``` sh
 PORT=3000  ROOT_URL=http://localhost:3000   MONGO_URL=mongodb://<user>:<password>@<host>:<port>/dataurlfrommongolabs    $HOME/meteor/dev_bundle/bin/node main.js
 ```
 Wait until the server fully starts.
 About a minute.

+At this point, you may encounter a `curl` execption with ca problem.
+This is confirmed to be a bug with the latest Debian/Raspbian, and will be fixed in time.
+Meanwhile, please see [FAQ question #1](https://github.com/RocketChat/Rocket.Chat.RaspberryPi/wiki/Frequently-Asked-Questions)  for a bypass / temporary fix.

 #### Access your Rocket.Chat server and create the Administrative user